 Montserrat Guiberneau, Nations without States, and Ronald Beiber, Theorising Nationalism.
-Guiberneau predicts the increasing importance of stateless nations in influencing the future development of the European Union, while the essays edited by Beiber contain, among others, Bernard Yack and Will Kamlycka carefully undermining the moral and logical distinction between state-sponsored nationalisms which are assumed to be acceptable in the liberal West, and stateless nationalisms which are assumed to be beyond the political pale.
+Guiberneau predicts the increasing importance of stateless nations in influencing the future development of the European Union, while the essays edited by Beiber contain, among others, Bernard Yack and Will Kamlycka carefully undermining the moral and logical distinction between the state-sponsored nationalisms which are accepted in the liberal West, and the stateless nationalisms whose adherents are abused and vilified.

 A Toy Epic and Outside the House of Baal, novels by Emyr Humphreys.
 A Toy Epic describes three boys from different backgrounds arriving at manhood, and seeks ways to think of rural, industrial and intellectual Wales as a whole.
 Outside the House of Baal explores, among other things, the conflict between pacifist nationalism and Britain’s involvement in Europe’s two great wars.